mdwhatcott/calcy-lib/README.md

 ## Task 12

 Start over and implement all of the above from scratch, keeping everything well-tested and as clean as possible.

+---

+Other possibilities:

+- Make the Calculator interface variadic: `type Calculator interface { Calculate(...int) int }` (Is this a breaking change?)
+- Make the Calculator interface generic:  `type Calculator interface { Calculate[T Numeric](...T) T }` (Is this a breaking change?)
+- Convert the CSV handler into a client of the HTTP handler
+- Make the CSV handler concurrent, sending up to N requests at a time.
+- Rewrite the tests using gunit.
+- Write integration tests that compile and invoke each executable.
+- Rewrite a few components via TDD.